alexlaverty/python-reddit-youtube-bot-2.0/README.md

 # Reddit Video Generator

+> This repository is still a work in progress!

 ## Overview

+New repository I've created to rewrite the Python Reddit Youtube Bot but this time would like to make the code tidier, optimised and more performant.
+The old repo is messy and a bit out of control, was getting to hard to maintain.

 The Reddit Video Generator is a Python script that creates videos from Reddit posts, including selftext and top comments.
 It utilizes text-to-speech technology to convert text content into audio, generating an engaging video for a given Reddit post.